The Bar/Bat Mitzvah is almost here… Mazel Tov!

 Everyone knows about the wedding season.
 Believe it or not – there’s also such a thing as a Bar/Bat Mitzvah season… and it’s affected by the wedding season.

-Instead, book your Bar/Bat Mitzvah during the off-season (winter time).
-During those times, you’ll be able to snag a better deal.
+Instead, book your Bar/Bat Mitzvah during the off-season (winter time) if you want to snag a better deal.

 iPhone or Android?